joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 The first issue of wall collisions is relatively simple.
 We just need to give the position update an upper and lower bound based on the canvas walls.

 For the second issue, you're likely wondering what a sticky collision is.
-As the description suggests, there are moments when to objects overlap and stick to each other.
-This leads to a continuous collision update that normally reults in a frantic spiraling.
+As the description suggests, there are moments when two objects overlap and stick to each other.
+This leads to a continuous collision update that normally results in a frantic spiraling.
 It's an issue that only arises in very specific conditions, but becomes quite common with 10+ balls in the frame.

 Here is an example of a sticky collision (if you don't see it try refreshing the page, they separate over time).